cirosantilli/algorithm-cheat/readme.md

 tutorial on how to become a good programmer for complete begginers.

-os/languages used to illustrate concepts: linux, c and python

-completion level: low

-#featured

-the following may be worth your time:

-- git-motivation.md

-    introduction/motivation to git
+this contains only os/language independant information, specific information will only be used to illustrate concepts.